aggranadoss/amstradcpc-machine-code/amstrad_cpc_exercises/instruction.md

+////////////////R E A D M E  P L E A S E/////////////////////////

+All code is placed (or pasted) at position 4000.
+Many times in machine code there is a tendency towards spaghetti code, but the results in machine speed are impressive.
 The pc or program counter starts at 4300, set all values to zero.
 And start Winape.
-Attached a video for the result of its operation.
+Attached a video for the result of its operation and also attached images of the code as cod1, ... ,cod5 along with the binary file.